 - The defendant acted with malice aforethought, and

 - The defendant killed without lawful excuse or justification15

-There are many legal defenses to PC 187(a) murder charges.
+There are many legal defenses to PC 187(a) murder charges depending on the facts of the case.
 Claiming excusable and justifiable homicide may lead to dismissal or acquittal.
 The following are some examples.